A-Chicken-Nugget/Flash-Card-Mania-App/README.md

 - February 4th - Short Meeting included the final design choices, the programmers focused on back-end concepts and front-end details
 - February 6th - Meeting included programmers working out details of Android development.
 Design was talked about in terms of refinement.
 - February 11th - Meeting was mostly focused on programmers.
 Small talks about design.
+- February 18th - Meeting included talks of the presentation.
+Our current work is summed up and presented in our github repository.

 ## Technologies Used
 - Git/Github (Version Control Software)